Galapagos Islands Guide

 Elizabeth Bay, on the east coast, is a bay with many inlets, accessible by dinghy and with no landing area.
 The water is usually clear here, making it ideal for sporting marine turtles, rays and sea lions, with the rocky islets playing home to penguins and Blue-footed Boobies.

-Moreno Point is located near Elizabeth Bay and is a bird spotter’s dream, with flamingoes, gallinules and Pintail ducks here.
+Moreno Point is located near Elizabeth Bay and is a bird spotter’s dream, with flamingos, gallinules and Pintail ducks here.
 A hike beside the tide pools on the rocky shores may reveal green sea turtles or white-tip sharks.

 Tagus Cove was popular with pirates and whalers as an anchorage site in the 1800s, and the names of the many ships that visited the cove are painted on the cliffs.
 Paths wind via Lake Darwin to a ridge from where there are great views.
 Hikes and snorkelling possible here, with penguins and Flightless Cormorants found.